500 Washington Avenue,

 Members and their guests only

 The Links of Skokie Country Club, as it was originally called, has a long history that dates back to 1897 when a group of wealthy Chicago businessmen bought the property on which the golf course at Skokie Country Club now occupies.
 It is thought that the village of Skokie – a Chicago suburb – acquired its name from a Potawatomi Indian word for “marsh”.
+Indian-born Herbert J. Tweedie laid out the initial course along with member George Leslie.

 Perhaps Skokie’s best hole is the double dogleg par five 11th which is heavily bunkered from fairway to green and flanked on the right by a brook.